investindex/Funds/README.md

 # Fund proposals

+For ETFs and mutual funds separately, I will propose portfolios with increasing levels of complexity.
+If an institution lacks a fund to fill a given row's category, it will either be left blank or filled in with a suggested fund from another institution.
+The simplest portfolios are a single fund, but two options are provided: a total US fund or a total global fund.

 A terminology note: when used here in reference to a fund, the term _Global_ includes the US.
 The term _International_, abbreviated _Intl_, excludes the US.

 &nbsp;

 ## ETFs

 The ETF issuers with the largest total assets under management are BlackRock, Vanguard, and State Street (in decreasing order).
 The [ETF database](https://etfdb.com/etfs/issuers/#issuer-power-rankings__aum&sort_name=revenue_position&sort_order=asc&page=1) is a great resource for comparing and searching for ETFs.
-Three tables below show allocations using ETFs from these institutions.
 Regardless of your choice, the fees are a matter of cents annually for every $100 invested.

 &nbsp;